esphome/esphome-docs/components/sensor/xiaomi_hhccjcy01.rst

 .. note::

-    This integration requires the MiFlora device to have a recent firmware version, see https://github.com/esphome/issues/issues/260#issuecomment-487684720 for more info.
+    This integration requires the device to have a recent firmware version, see https://github.com/esphome/issues/issues/260#issuecomment-487684720 for more info.

     The ``battery_level`` does not appear to work with some firmware versions of the device (the other sensors